 Space makes it easy for you and your team to review code, discuss changes, and keep track of accumulated knowledge.

 A code review in Space can be associated with one or more revisions, or an entire branch.
 Once initiated, a code review becomes a separate entity with a unique ID, allowing you and your teammates to exchange comments over specific lines of code or discuss changes in general.

 Post-commit Code Review.
 This code review can be used if your team workflow implies direct commits to the trunk (main) branch of the repository.
 You should commit and push a change to your Git repository before a review can be initiated.

-If your organization requires that code is reviewed before it gets merged into the base (master) branch, you can commit to your feature branch and create a special review for this commit called Merge request.
-As soon as this review is successfully passed, you can then merge your branch into the master branch right from Space.
+If your organization requires that code is reviewed before it gets merged into the base (main, master) branch, you can commit to your feature branch and create a special review for this commit called Merge request.
+As soon as this review is successfully passed, you can then merge your branch into the base branch right from Space.

 Why review code?